 A security guard may stand guard for years and never thwart a crime.
 Alternatively, they may stop a robbery and save their employer thousands of dollars on their very first day.

 In either case, the employer gained protection and the security guard is owed their wage.

-Once one understands that the object of sale and purchase in insurance is protection, not an amount of money, they are better able to assess its Shariah compliance.
+Once one understands that the object of sale and purchase in insurance in Islam is protection, not an amount of money, they are better able to assess Shariah compliance.

 2- The contract contains excessive risk and can be considered gambling.

 Isn’t the opposite true?
 Isn’t it more of a gamble not to have insurance when faced with very real risks such as medical expenditures and car accidents?